-ENROLLED SENATE BILL No. 232
+ENROLLED SENATE BILL No. 285

-AN ACT to make appropriations for the department of career development and the Michigan strategic fund and certain other state purposes for the fiscal year ending September 30, 2002; to provide for the expenditure of the appropriations; to provide for the disposition of fees and other income received by the state agencies; and to repeal acts and parts of acts.
+AN ACT to make appropriations for the department of career development and the Michigan strategic fund and certain other state purposes for the fiscal year ending September 30, 2004; to provide for the expenditure of the appropriations; and to provide for the disposition of fees and other income received by the state agencies.